wezlemin/delta-docs/internal-sideloading/ksign-tutorial.md

 3. Scroll down, click on Download DNS Profile and press Allow.
 If the button does not work, click here ([https://github.com/dns-khoindvn/top-country-stats/releases/download/DNS/khoindvn.io.vn.mobileconfig](https://github.com/dns-khoindvn/top-country-stats/releases/download/DNS/khoindvn.io.vn.mobileconfig)).
 4. Go to Settings and click on Profile Downloaded (or General → VPN and Device Management).
 Install the khoindvn DNS Profile.
 Enter your password if prompted.
 5. If required, go to Settings > General > About > Certificate Trust Settings and toggle the switch on for AAA certificates.
 6. On your Home Screen, a bookmark will appear.
-You do not need to install KSigns/ESigns from it!
+You do not need to install ESigns from it!
 7. Go back to [https://khoindvn.io.vn](https://khoindvn.io.vn).
-Scroll down to KSign/ESign and download one of them (such as China National Heavy Duty Truck Group Co., Ltd).
+Scroll down to ESign and download one of them (such as China National Heavy Duty Truck Group Co., Ltd).
 YOU SHOULD NOT FORGET THE NAME OF THE ESIGN/KSIGN YOU DOWNLOADED!
+> ⚠️ KSigns are better, but they have been removed from the website.
+If you want to it, visit [https://khoindvn.pages.dev](https://khoindvn.pages.dev). <br>

-> 💡 It is recommended to try the KSigns first.
-Start with the one at the top and work your way down the list if it is revoked. <br>
+> 💡 Start with the one at the top and work your way down the list if it is revoked. <br>
-> 💡 To save time, you could install multiple KSigns at a time. <br>
+> 💡 To save time, you could install multiple ESigns at a time. <br>

-> 💡 Attempt to install all the KSigns/ESigns!
+> 💡 Attempt to install all the ESigns!
 Do not just try a few and give up because all of them were revoked. <br>
 > ⚠️ If no application appears on your homescreen, read KSign Troubleshooting.

 7. Go to your phone's Home Screen and wait for the ESign/KSign app to appear.
 Click on it and make sure you don't get an integrity error (if you do, delete it and download another ESign/KSign).
 If you get an "Untrusted Developer" error, continue reading this guide.